michaelbanzeu/CountdownClock/README.md

 # CountdownClock
- A Countdown Clock to a (in the code) defined date
+ A Countdown Clock to a defined date